VTA light rail: Almaden Shuttle

-The Almaden shuttle was a 3-stop spur from the Ohlone/Chynoweth station to Almaden station at the Almaden Expressway in the Almaden Valley.
-The shuttle, which ran a single 1-car train, took about 4 minutes to travel between Ohlone/Chynoweth and Almaden.
+The Almaden shuttle was a three-stop spur from the Ohlone/Chynoweth station to Almaden station at the Almaden Expressway in the Almaden Valley.
+The shuttle, which ran a single car, took about four minutes to travel between Ohlone/Chynoweth and Almaden.
 This line had one track, with sidings at Almaden and Ohlone/Chynoweth.
 The line was discontinued in December 2019 and replaced by bus service.

 Commuter Express

 The Commuter Express service operated along the same route as the current Blue Line between Baypointe and Santa Teresa stations, with nonstop service between Convention Center and Ohlone/Chynoweth stations.
 This weekday, peak-period service offered three trips in the morning and three trips in the evening.
 The service was introduced in October 2010 and was eliminated in August 2018 because of low ridership.

 Holly Trolley

 Sometimes, in the winter, VTA operates a seasonal vintage trolley service called the Holly Trolley.
 This trolley, a joint project of the VTA and the California Trolley and Railroad Corporation, began operations in December 2012.
 As of December 2018, it operated between Civic Center and the San Jose Caltrain stations.
 However, for the 2019 season, it only operated between Civic Center and Convention Center station (VTA) stations.

 Although Holly Trolley service was suspended during the COVID-19 pandemic, in November 2024, it was announced that the Holly Trolley will return for the 2024 season.
 On December 21, 22, 28, and 29, the Holly Trolley operated on the Holly Trolley's route from to stations.
 The exact schedule will depend on the weather, since the streetcar cannot operate in the rain.
 The car that will be used, Car 2001, was originally built in 1928 for use on the tram network in Milan, Italy, where it was used until it was donated to San Jose by the Italian government in the 1980s.
 This will be the first time since 2018 that Car 2001 has operated.